openshift/openshift-origin-design/web-console/4.0-designs/storage/Expand Storage Cluster/Expand Storage Cluster.md

 ![Expanding Status](img/Expand-Storage-03.png)
 If the user don׳t have enough capacity in the existing nodes, the add button will be disabled and we will show short text explaining what needs to be done.
+- “Add Nodes” hyperlink takes the Admin to the Nodes page, where he/she can label additional nodes to be added to the OCS cluster.

 ### Add Storage Devices (For OCS 4.3)